afcarl/what-science-one-did-to-my-brain/slides.md

 # Question

-> "According to Einstein's mass-energy equivalence, if a whiteboard marker were to be completely converted to energy, how many days of power would that piece of chalk provide to Vancouver?"
+> "According to Einstein's mass-energy equivalence, if a piece of chalk were to be completely converted to energy, how many days of power would that piece of chalk provide to Vancouver?"

 - Pair or triple up.
 - Don't Google the question.
 - Feel free to check online for whatever data you need to assume.
 - When you've got an answer, write it on the whiteboard, expressed in "number of days".
-- Spend 10 minutes on this max.
+- Spend 10 minutes on this.
 You can AMA.
+- One or two groups tell us their answer.

 ---